"The thing about growing up with Fred and George is that you sort of start thinking anything's possible if you've got enough nerve."

-Harry tells Ginny of his desire to talk to Sirius, receives career advice from Professor McGonagall, breaks into Umbridge’s office to use her floo to talk to Sirius about his father, and Fred and George leave Hogwarts.
+Harry tells Ginny Weasley of his desire to talk to his godfather Sirius, and receives careers advice from Professor McGonagall.
+He breaks into Professor Umbridge’s office to use her fireplace on the Floo Network to talk to Sirius about his father, and Fred and George Weasley leave Hogwarts.

 Calendar and Dates

 This is one of the few chapters in the books for which it is rather difficult to determine any dates at all.
 We know it begins on the Friday preceeding the Easter holiday, continues through the holidays, and concludes on the Monday just following it.
 It's sometime in late March or early April, but it's impossible to determine more than that.

 The chapter title differs between the UK and US editions, which is unusual - the latter have it as "Career Advice" instead of the more British "Careers Advice".
 It also contains the favourite scene of many fans: Fred and George escaping on their brooms from Dolores Umbridge, her rules and an education that they feel is no longer of any use to them.